 When you hire a lawyer on as your defense, he or she needs to present every option available to you.
 It’s part of their job.
 What happens though when your lawyer is not doing what they are supposed to be doing?

 The first thing you should do is try to work something out.
 This does happen at times.
 Clients do get upset with their legal team.
 This can happen for a variety of reasons.
 Try to talk it out first.
 Tell your lawyer or legal team why you are unhappy.
 There might be a common ground the two of you can come to terms on.
-If this does not work, you have a few IEP Attorney options.

 CAN I BREAK UP WITH MY LAWYER